Expert medical and surgical care in Thailand

 • Best for: adolescents with flexible curves and substantial remaining growth

-Scoliosis Correction Techniques Used in Thailand
+Scoliosis Correction Techniques

 Technique selection depends on curve type, severity, flexibility, and skeletal maturity.
-Pre-operative imaging — full-length standing X-rays, MRI, and CT — guides instrumentation placement, fusion levels, and correction targets.
+Pre-operative imaging (full-length standing X-rays, MRI, and CT) guides instrumentation placement, fusion levels, and correction targets.

 Pedicle Screw Fixation with Rod Correction